 - Add the ground chicken, oregano, chili powder, cumin, and salt.
 Break the chicken up and continue stirring until the chicken is fully cooked (about 8-10 minutes).

 - Add the flour to the chicken.
 Add the beans, corn, and chicken stock.
 Bring to a simmer and stir the mixture, making sure to scrape the bottom of the pan.
-Simmer for 60 minutes until the liquid reduced by about half and has thickened.
+Simmer for 60 minutes until the liquid reduces by about half and has thickened.
 Add the red pepper flakes and cook for an additional 10 minutes.
 Serve.